How Raketech is managed

 The Nomination Committee prepares for the Annual General Meeting in advance, by nominating candidates for the Board of Directors and by preparing proposals for remunerations for the chairman of the Board of Directors other members of the Board of Directors and the auditor; remunerations for work in committees, if any; members and the Chairman of the Board of Directors; principles for the appointment of the nomination committee; the Chairman for the annual general meeting and appointment of the auditor.
 The proposals of the Nomination Committee together with an explanation of the proposals will be presented in the notice of the Annual General Meeting and on this website.

 The general meeting is Raketech’s highest governing body at which shareholders exercise their influence in the company.
 Each of the Company’s shares entitles the holder to one vote at general meetings and shareholders are entitled to vote for the total number of shares that they hold in the Company.
-Information about the date and venue for the Annual General Meeting will be published on this website in connection with the announcement of the Q3 report.
+Information about the date and venue for the Annual General Meeting will be published on this website.

 Remuneration of the Board, CEO and executive management team is decided at the Annual General Meeting.
 Compensation for senior executives is determined by the CEO and consists of a salary, pension and other customary benefits.
 The Board of Directors has appointed a Remuneration Committee with the responsibility to ensure that Raketech has a formal process for establishing Raketech’s policy for remuneration.